Projects running like clockwork — the dream of every project manager.

 “The first and most important thing is that when we get an ad hoc project, we keep calm and evaluate it.
 Even though the nature of ad hoc projects is that they need to be done fast (now, yesterday), we need to make sure that we fully understand them.
 As a Project Manager, I am responsible for my team’s workload and availability, so it is crucial that I understand what the scope of the ad hoc project is so I can rearrange the team’s current workload and assign the right people to it.”

-Tip #2: Communicate the ad hoc project to your team
+#2 Communicate the ad hoc project to your team

-Therefore, it is vital to keep your team updated on all the changes (good or bad) and stay candid.
-As long as everyone is on the same page, you can expect a positive result.
+Whatever communication channels you use within your team, it is vital to keep them updated on all the changes (good or bad) and stay candid.
+As long as everyone is on the same page, you can expect positive results.

 Timea is sure that open communication is the key to solving ad hoc tasks: